nanhao/easy_aop/README.md

 ```

 ## Two types of advice
-There are before-advice and after-advice:
+There are before-advices and after-advices:
 ```php
 before@class_name::method_name
 after@class_name::method_name
 ```
-Before-advice is attached to the beginning of the target code, while after-advice is attached to the end of the target code.
+Before-advices are attached to the beginning of the target code, while after-advices are attached to the end of the target code.

 ## Before-advice
 Before-advice is executed **after** the caller calls the callee and **before** the callee receives the arguments, which means: